 Find out about our extensive hire services.Tell Me More

 Epsom College is a co-educational independent school on Epsom Downs in Surrey for pupils aged 11 to 18.
-Originally founded in 1855, it was granted royal patronage by Her Majesty Queen Victoria in the same year and its royal connections continue to this day as its patron is Her Majesty Queen Elizabeth II.
-The college takes day pupils throughout with some boarding in five of the 13 houses in the senior part of the school.
+Originally founded in 1855, it was granted royal patronage by Her Majesty Queen Victoria in the same year.
+The college takes day pupils throughout all years with some boarding in five of the 13 houses in the senior part of the school.

 Our relationship with Epsom College goes back some years when we were initially approached to supply some sub-miniature microphones and, subsequently, a new EM Acoustics public address system for Big School.
 We were then invited back to discuss AV distribution solutions as it had become apparent that the College’s existing systems were in need of updating to remain in line with the needs of a leading independent school.
 Those discussions continued and eventually, it became obvious that a centralised AV control and integration system was required in addition to a new PA in the Main Hall.
 Big School also needed both ‘college’ and ‘performance’ modes according to its various uses, while at the time the Chapel was the largest individual space with an installed PA but had no AV facilities.